oakmac/phase1-final-project-requirements/README.md

 You will be using the front-end skills you have developed throughout Phase 1:
 HTML, CSS, JavaScript, AJAX, Bootstrap, APIs, etc.

-Each team will present their project on **Tuesday, December 4th**.
+Each team will present their project in class on **Tuesday, December 4th**.

-> As a reminder, there will be no class on Nov 22 and 24th for Thanksgiving Break.
+> As a reminder, there will be no class on Thursday, Nov 22nd or Saturday, Nov 24th for Thanksgiving Break.

 ## Technical Requirements